gsangeryee/chatgpt-prompts-helper/README.md

 - Browse a library of curated prompts for ChatGPT
 - Copy prompts to the clipboard with a single click
-- Add custom prompts to the library
 - Pagination for easy browsing of prompts
-- Automatically fetches the latest prompts from a remote CSV file

 ## Installation